Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > read quality, different sequencing machines use different encoding systems.
 This means that,
 > depending on which sequencer you use to generate your data, a `#` may not be an indicator of
 > a poor quality base call.
 >
-> This mainly relates to older Solexa/Illumina data.
->
 > This means it's essential that you know which sequencing platform was
 > used to generate your data, so that you can tell your quality control program which encoding